Home remedies for Dandruff

+Home remedies for dandruff can help eradicate persistent dandruff.
 Dandruff is a common scalp condition which may range from mild to severe.
-Home remedies can help eradicate persistent dandruff.

 The symptoms of dandruff can at times be very distressing and embarrassing creating physiological and psychological impact on an individual.
 This condition can be easily controlled using home remedies, though in some cases, treatment can be time consuming.
 The treatment of dandruff requires patience and persistence.